 You also have the option of adding an Annexure section to your resume without impacting the overall length of your resume.

 This trend has been on the upswing for quite a while now.
-Most mid/senior-level executives, project managers, developers, etc. opt for a crisp 1/2 pager resume and reserve a separate Annexures section for all their projects and additional information.
-This Annexures section can go along with your 1/2-pager resume, or it can be sent separately at the request of the recruiter.
+Most mid/senior-level executives, project managers, developers, etc. opt for a crisp 1/2 pager resume and reserve a separate Annexure section for all their projects and additional information.
+This Annexure section can go along with your 1/2-pager resume, or it can be sent separately at the request of the recruiter.

-The Annexures section can be an innovative way to showcase your additional projects, presentations, publications, awards, etc.
+The Annexure section can be an innovative way to showcase your additional projects, presentations, publications, awards, etc.

 Is there a consensus on how long should a resume be?